reimagined/resolve/new-readme.md

 The created application is accessible using the http://localhost:3000/ and `http://<your_ip>:3000` URLs (you can [change your URL settings](https://github.com/reimagined/resolve/blob/master/docs/API%20References.md)).

-The `create-resolve-app` can is capable to create the following apps:
+The `create-resolve-app` can is capable of creating the following apps:

 * [**hello-world**](https://github.com/reimagined/resolve/tree/master/examples/hello-world)